Mayeu/awesome-open-source-organizations/README.md

-# Awesome Open Source Company
+# Awesome Open Source Organisation

+A list of organisation (non-profit & for-profit) that open source everything they do.

+Please help me grow this list :)

+## The List

 Each item should come with a link to the company page, a link to the repositories/organisation, and a small description